 So if you are thinking about adding an ensuite bathroom to your bedroom or you are just curious about your home’s value, you can use this Home Value Estimate on Homes.com.

-Then if you want to dig in even further, you can get connected with a great real estate professional in your area (on that same page, just scroll down to Local Experts) that can help you answer this question.
+Then if you want to dig in even further, you can get connected with a great real estate professional in your area (on that same page, just scroll down to Local Experts) who can help you answer this question.

 If you are thinking about selling your home soon this question is even more important for you, right?
 Homes.com has some GREAT resources here about all the steps for selling your home!